- Sara K Arnold

 Tatiana Sarasa, founder of Open Studio, wears Celia Ingesson

 Her workshop, Open Studio, is a space for experimentation where every texture, every creation, is designed to touch and engage.
 According to her, creation is a process of connection and transmission, of sharing in its purest essence through generosity.
 She shares her learnings and experiences from workshops that shaped her skills, viewing her knowledge not as a closely guarded secret but as a shared treasure.
-By valuing each step of the creative process, beginning with learning, Tatiana reminds us that true craftsmanship thrives on interaction, transmission, and sharing.
+She questioned with us the difference between an artist who’ll be more self centered and a craftsperson who makes for and is made by his community.

 Tatiana Sarasa wears Celia Ingesson

-In this place where poetry and installations, alchemy and textures coexist, with her workshop on a street corner, craftsmanship is conceived as a quest for an identity free from the pressures of globalisation and an act of resistance to hyper-individualism.
-By inviting visitors to discover the depth of each creation and emphasising the process over the result, Tatiana strives to convey that Mallorca is a living, rich territory, as is its craftsmanship.
+Open Studio is on a street corner.
+Here poetry and installations, alchemy and textures coexist and craftsmanship is conceived as a quest for an identity free from the pressures of globalisation and an act of resistance to hyper-individualism.
+By inviting visitors to discover the depth of each creation and emphasising the process over the result, Tatiana strives to convey that Mallorca is a rich, living territory, as is its craftsmanship.

 Leela Romeo and the Resilience of Local Materials